Healthdirect Free Australian health advice you can count on.

 What is bursitis?

-When we move our joints, the tendons (which link muscles to bones) slide over the bones.
-The bursae minimise any friction.
+When you move your joints, the tendons (which link muscles to bones) slide over the bones.
+The bursae minimise any friction (rubbing together).

-Muscles in our bodies are connected to the bones via strong white fibrous cords called tendons.
-Wherever these tendons cross bones and joints, the body creates a small cushion filled with fluid, which is known as a bursa.
+Muscles are connected to bones via strong white fibrous cords called tendons.
+Wherever these tendons cross bones and joints, you have a small cushion filled with fluid, which is known as a bursa.

 When a bursa becomes irritated or inflamed, it swells with fluid and the swelling can be painful and restrict movement.